Wiki Solitaire © 2017 #12

 One of the most popular double-pack games with interesting tableau building rules.

 Tableau piles can be built down in rank regardless of suit.
 A descending sequence in suit can be moved in whole or in part.
 A space made by the removal of an entire pile may be filled with any available card or unit.
-After play is blocked tap the deck to deal 10 more cards onto the tableau.
+After play is blocked tap the deck to deal another row of cards to the tableau piles.

 For the best experience use the Chrome browser from Google.